Self-Directed Case Study · Windows Endpoint & Server Administration

 VM resources configured — CPU, RAM, and storage allocated for Windows 11

-Windows 11 successfully booted with student name on desktop
+Windows 11 successfully booted with public identifiers redacted

-Windows 11 successfully booted with student name on desktop
+Windows 11 successfully booted with public identifiers redacted

 TASK 02 Provisioning Package — Create Local Admin Account via Windows Configuration Designer

 In enterprise environments, IT teams rarely configure each PC manually — they use provisioning packages to automate setup.
-This task required creating a .ppkg file using Windows Configuration Designer (WCD) that would automatically create a local administrator account called AnAdmin with the password P@ssw0rd and apply it to the VM.
+This task required creating a .ppkg file using Windows Configuration Designer (WCD) that would create a lab-only local administrator account and apply it to the VM.

-I built the package step by step in WCD: selecting the account settings, defining credentials, exporting the .ppkg file, and then applying it to the Windows 11 VM.
+I built the package step by step in WCD: selecting the account settings, defining local sign-in details, exporting the .ppkg file, and then applying it to the Windows 11 VM.
 After application, the account appeared under local users — confirming the package deployed correctly.

 Windows Configuration Designer open — starting a new provisioning package